ArronJablonowski/lol-reverseSSHell/README.md

 Unix vs Windows Reverse SSH Shells, and the Interesting Security Implications for Windows Users
 -----------------------------------------------------------------------------------------------
 Running list as I do research:
 * Unknown usernames are OK - Once you have a reverse connection, Windows does NOT require knowing the username to authenticate to a shell when using keypair authentication.
-A simple call to localhost will connect to a shell under the context of the user that initiated it.
+A simple call to localhost (and port#) will connect to a shell under the context of the user that initiated it.
   --- Windows Example --- ssh localhost -p `<localport>`
   --- Unix Example --------- ssh user123@localhost -p `<localport>`

 * Admin privleges - Because the shell is ran using an admin PS promt, the shell will have admin privleges without ever needing to know the user's admin password.
-No sudo commands or UAC to prevent these elevated privleges.
+After a shell has been initiated, there is no UAC to prevent commands from being ran with elevated privleges.
 Almost equivlent to a root shell in Unix.
 Which means you can modify system files without issue.